camunda/camunda-docs/docs/apis-clients/go-client/get-started.md

 Want to see how the process instance is executed?
 Follow the steps below:

-1. Go to the cluster in Camunda Cloud and select it.
+1. Go to the cluster in Camunda Platform 8 and select it.
 1. Click on the link to [Operate](/components/operate/userguide/basic-operate-navigation.md).
 1. Select the process **order process**.